zimtech0/maryville_ms_soft_dev_assignmts/DSA_assigments/weekly_assignments/what_is_the difference_between_a_list_and_a_dictionary.md

 How are they coded differently and what different implementations they have?

 In Python, a list is created by placing all the items (elements) inside square brackets [] , separated by commas.
 It can have any number of items and they may be of different types (integer, float, string etc.).
 A list can also have another list as an item which is called a nested list.
+The implementation uses a contiguous array of references to other objects, and keeps a pointer to this array and the array’s length in a list head structure.

+This makes indexing a list (L[i]) an operation whose cost is independent of the size of the list or the value of the index.

 To create a Python dictionary, a sequence of items need to be passed inside curly braces {} , and separated by using a comma (,).
 Each item has a key and a value expressed as a "key:value" pair.
 The values can belong to any data type and they can repeat, but the keys must remain unique.
+Python dictionaries are like hash tables in regards to implementation.